-- 6.4.1 Darlington has a long association with Gypsies and other travelling groups31 with people from these groups accommodated on dedicated sites and within general housing.
+- 6.4.1 Darlington has a long association with Gypsies and other travelling groups28 with people from these groups accommodated on dedicated sites and within general housing.
 Existing provision is at two successful Council owned, but privately managed sites.
-Honeypot Lane (with 32 residential pitches and 24 transit pitches), Neasham Road (with 20 residential pitches), and at other smaller privately owned sites with planning permission.
-There are also some unauthorised encampments each year throughout the Borough32. - 6.4.2 Government policy33 emphasises the importance of assessing the accommodation needs of Gypsies and Travellers and Travelling Showpeople and taking a strategic approach to meeting needs that are identified.
-Sub-regional work34, which provides additional information about the accommodation needs of Gypsies and other travelling groups across the Tees Valley, and in each specific borough, identifies a need for pitch provision; however it recommends that further work should be undertaken to quantify the requirement in each Borough.
+Honeypot Lane (with 32 residential pitches and 24 transit pitches) and Neasham Road (with 20 residential pitches), and at other smaller privately owned sites with planning permission.
+There are also some unauthorised encampments each year throughout the Borough29. - 6.4.2 Government policy30 emphasises the importance of assessing the accommodation needs of Gypsies and Travellers and Travelling Showpeople and taking a strategic approach to meeting needs that are identified.
+Sub regional work31, which provides additional information about the accommodation needs of Gypsies and other travelling groups across the Tees Valley, and in each specific borough, identifies a need for pitch provision; however it recommends that further work should be undertaken to quantify the requirement in each Borough. - 6.4.3 This policy identifies the locational criteria for the provision of pitches for the Gypsy and Travelling Showpeople communities that will be used to guide the allocation of sites to meet identified needs in the Accommodating Growth Development Plan Document (DPD)32, and will be applied in considering planning applications for the development of new sites.
+The aim of the policy is to enhance the health and education standards of these families and ensure access to good quality accommodation, in line with strategic objectives 2 and 4 (see page 17), and helping to deliver the 'valuing diversity' strand of 'One Darlington: Perfectly Placed'33.